 Samuel Griswold was born December 29th, 1790, in Windsor, Connecticut.
-In 1835, when he was fortyfive, Griswold purchased five thousand acres of land in Jones County, ten miles south of Macon in Georgia.
+In 1835, when he was 45, Griswold purchased 5,000 acres of land in Jones County, 10 miles south of Macon in Georgia.

 Griswold and Gunnison decided to replicate the Colt Navy 1851 model as it was easier to manufacture than the popular Remington 1858.
 At first glance the Griswold and Gunnison below could be mistaken for Colts original as seen beneath it.
 Of course, the Colt was of a much more superior quality.

 The big differences between the Colt and their own design was the forging and machining of the frame and trigger guard out of solid brass instead of graded and case hardened steel as Colt had done.

 The reason for this was not an aesthetic one but instead out of necessity, because there was a shortage of graded steel in the Southern States.